Welcome to the Department of

 We investigate the nature of public and political discourse.

-We bring the intersecting power of story and film from communities and individuals around the world to Northern Colorado and beyond.
+We bring the intersecting power of story and film from around the world to northern Colorado and beyond.

 Our faculty infuse the classroom with teaching practices that honor multiple ways of knowing